There are few industries that are more fraught with tension, mystery, and misinformation than the asset protection industry.

 Finally, the universe of asset protection planning is constantly evolving in the legal system.
-Do you really expect your mysterious online asset protection company to be reading case law throughout the land and understanding how courts in the various states, or at the federal and international level, are viewing asset protection devices and structures?
-Many of these cases are hard enough to understand if you have years of legal training, and are certainly going to be complicated gibberish to the lay person or the pseudo professional.
-It is the fine nuances of legal jurisprudence that make for proper counsel of asset protection; not in creating some boilerplate legal-sounding pile of documents.
+Do you really expect your mysterious online asset protection company to be reading case-law throughout the land and understanding how courts in the various states, or at the federal and international level, are viewing asset protection devices and structures?
+Many of these cases are hard enough to understand if you have years of legal training, and are certainly going to be complicated gibberish to the layperson or the pseudo-professional.
+It is the fine nuances of legal jurisprudence that make for the proper counsel of asset protection; not in creating some boilerplate legal-sounding pile of documents.

 There used to be a TV commercial with a mechanic talking to the camera touting a national brand oil filter, and how it will save your car.
 “You can buy this now, or you can pay me later”, he sneers.
 Bargain hunting nest egg owners take heed.